-Featured vendors include Zeke’s Coffee, Atwaters, Ekiben, Charm City Meadworks, and One Straw Farm.
-The producers-only market will also highlight yoga classes, live music, and new items including desserts from PieTime Baltimore, house-made bagels and spreads from Bottoms Up Bagels, and refreshing treats from Charm City Pops.
+Featured vendors typically include Zeke’s Coffee, Atwaters, Ekiben, Charm City Meadworks, and One Straw Farm.
+The producers-only market also highlights yoga classes, live music, and plenty of new items from year to year.

 “My motto has always been, ‘If you don’t make it or grow it, you can’t sell it or show it,’” Dworkin says.
 “People come and grab a bite from Ekiben, they have a waffle, get a cup of coffee, and just hang out for an hour or two.
 And they love it.
 That’s what’s important to us.”

-The Shops at Kenilworth might be in the midst of a multi-million dollar renovation (noticeable changes thus far include contemporary fixtures, updated floors, and a modernized main entrance with domed ceilings), but its annual Tuesday-afternoon farmers’ market will still be in full effect this season.
+The Shops at Kenilworth has undergone a multi-million dollar renovation (noticeable changes thus far include contemporary fixtures, updated floors, and a modernized main entrance with domed ceilings), and its annual Tuesday-afternoon farmers’ market will still be in full effect this season.
 Featuring local eggs, meats, cheeses, and produce, the market has all of the makings of a wholesome feast.
 Be sure to swing by the stalls of returning purveyors like Glenville Hollow Farms, Kite Hill Farm, One Straw Farm, Atwater’s, and Calvert’s Gift Farm to collect everything from arugula and spinach to sausages and sheep’s milk soaps.

 Fresh finds: Aside from their crisp apples, the team from Three Springs Fruit Farm in Southern Pennsylvania brings a bevy of scratch-made pantry products such as ginger apple juice and pear-vanilla jam.
 Also, be on the lookout for Bees by the Bay—an Essex-based maker that highlights its signature honey straws in flavors like orange blossom, grape, cherry, and blueberry.
 800 Kenilworth Drive, Towson, Tuesdays through November 3:30-6:30 p.m.